Olsyx/Olsyx-Shader-Lab/README.md

 It seems to run very smoothly, although further testing is needed.
 The bottle neck for this shader is actually the GUI.
 Setting a feature can freeze the program for as long as two seconds.

 ## License
 Everything in this project would be under the [LGPL-3.0 license](https://tldrlegal.com/license/gnu-lesser-general-public-license-v3-(lgpl-3)#summary).
+It is free to use and learn from it, and you can also use it in your projects (commercial included) as long as you credit me as the source =)